 Purpose of their trip

 - Step 2 - Segment guests into groups of your choice

 Define specific market segments the way you see them using your practical knowledge.
 Your first segmentation draft does not need to be perfect; it should rather be the base that you will keep on building up once you do more detailed research.
 Here are a few ideas on groups you can start segmenting your audience into:

 Business travellers vs leisure guests

 Solo travellers vs couples vs families with kids.

-- Step 3 - Dig deeper into your guest segments
+- Step 3 - Dig deeper into different market segments

 To expand your knowledge about your target guests, you can apply the following tactics:

 1. Run surveys